mattermost/mattermost-plugin-ai/README.md

 https://github.com/mattermost/mattermost-plugin-ai/assets/3191642/6fed05e2-ee68-40db-9ee4-870c61ccf5dd

 ### Chat anywhere
-Just mention @llmbot anywhere in Mattermost to ask it to respond.
+Just mention @ai anywhere in Mattermost to ask it to respond.
 It will be given the context of the thread you are participating in:

 ![Bot Chat](/img/mention_bot.png)